HighlanderLab/amartin_born2guide_seq/README.md

   (The "Results.txt" file can then be used to rank the different scenarios and create graphs.)

   Miscellaneous:
-  The other files in the repository contain scripts and functions automatically called within the simulation process without a need of intervention from the user.
+  The files in folder Miscellaneous contain scripts and functions automatically called within the simulation process without a need of intervention from the user.